Southwest Indian Ridge: Andrew Bain TF

-Andrew Bain TF–Melville FZ
+Andrew Bain TF – Melville FZ

 Between the Marion hotspot and Gallieni FZ there is an irregular segmentation with relatively shallow axial depth.
 Between Prince Edward FZ and Atlantis II FZ (35–57°E), all major transform faults (and their 35 Ma associated magnetic anomalies) are increasingly trending more directly north–south.
 Magnetic anomalies in the Mozambique Basin indicate this is the dominant spreading direction for the past 80 Ma.

 Major changes at Discovery FZ (42°E), Galliene FZ (52°E), and Melville FZ (60°E) define large-scale segmentation of the SWIR.
 Mean axial depth varies between 4730 m between Melville FZ and Rodrigues TJ, a section underlain by either thin crust or cold mantle, to 3050 m between Andrew Bain FZ and Discovery FZ, a section affected by the Marion hotspot.

 Between Indomed and Gallieni FZs the SWIR is more shallow and has a higher magma supply than neighbouring deeper sections; the crust is also thicker and/or the mantle hotter.
 This is probably due to the interaction with the Crozet hotspot, the increased magmatism of which resulted in the large Crozet volcanic plateau at c.
 10 Ma.
 The hotspot also triggers thermal plumes and incorporates small amounts of lower mantle material (resulting in a mixed Ocean Island Basalt (OIB)/Mid-ocean ridge basalt (MORB) signature).
 The Crozet hotspot/Bank is, however, located more than 1000 km from the SWIR and ridge-hotspot interaction at distances beyond 500 km is, theoretically, supposed to be insignificant.
 The Kerguelen and Réunion hotspots are, however, probably interacting with the Southeast Indian Ridge and Central Indian Ridge over similar distances, as suggested by volcanic chains and lineaments connecting those ridges and hotspots.
-The absence of such lineaments between the SWIR and Crozet can be explained by plate age and thickness — plates older than 25 Ma are thought to be to thick for plumes to penetrate.
+The absence of such lineaments between the SWIR and Crozet can be explained by plate age and thickness – plates older than 25 Ma are thought to be too thick for plumes to penetrate.

 Between the Gallieni and Melville FZs the SWIR was originally roughly perpendicular to the spreading direction with few and small offsets.
-About 40 Ma a clock-wise change in spreading direction quickly resulted in evenly spaced offsets and a more rugged terrain.
+About 40 Ma a clockwise change in spreading direction quickly resulted in evenly spaced offsets and a more rugged terrain.
 Since then, the Atlantis II transform fault has grown while the offsets west and east of it have begun to disappear.
 About 40 Ma in the future the Gallieni, Atlantis II, and Melvilles transform faults will continue to grow while the SWIR segments between them will keep most of their present length and shape.